-a.
+- a.
 Application for Accreditation.

-Foreign military officers seeking accreditation to the U.S. Army as a military Attaché or assistant military Attaché should submit the information listed below to the Director of Foreign Liaison.
-Please be aware that the positions of military Attaché, liaison officer, and exchange officer are all different, each with its distinct status.
+Foreign military officers seeking accreditation to the U.S. Army as a Military Attaché or assistant Military Attaché should submit the information listed below to the Director of Foreign Liaison.
+Please be aware that the positions of Military Attaché, liaison officer, and exchange officer are all different, each with its distinct status.
 An officer can only hold one of those positions at any one time.
-The U.S. Army will not recognize an officer as both a military Attaché and a liaison officer.
+The U.S. Army will not recognize an officer as both a Military Attaché and a liaison officer.
 This is also true if another Service or Defense recognize an officer in any of these categories.
 Embassies should submit requests for accreditation to Foreign Liaison before or at the same time as the request for diplomatic accreditation to the U.S. Department of State.
-This will speed up the accreditation process since, in order to receive diplomatic accreditation/ recognition with the title of Military Attaché or Assistant Military Attaché, both the State Department and the Foreign Liaison Office must recognize the individual with that title.
-Formats for the following letters and forms are available electronically at the Foreign Liaison public website listed at the beginning of this document.

-- A letter requesting accreditation as a Military Attaché.
+This will speed up the accreditation process since, in order to receive diplomatic accreditation/recognition with the title of Military Attaché or Assistant Military Attaché, both the State Department and the Foreign Liaison Office must recognize the individual with that title.
+Formats for the following letters and forms are available electronically at the Foreign Liaison public website listed at the beginning of this document. - A letter requesting accreditation as a Military Attaché.
 (Example: Annex A-1) - A copy of the Attaché's DS 2003 as submitted to the United States Department of State.
 Please ensure that the individual's military rank is reflected on the DS 2003 at Section 3(d) 'Prefix'.
-The name and rank reflected on the DS 2003 and on all of the accreditation paperwork must be the same. - The Military Attaché Biographical Information Form.
-(Annex A-2) NOTE: The name and rank of the Military Attaché, as printed on the State Department DS 2003 and the Military Attaché Biographic Form, will be recognized as the official version for all U.S. Army correspondence and records. - A letter, on official embassy stationary, with the Military Attaché's specimen signature and signature block and the specimen signature and specimen signature blocks of embassy personnel, if any, authorized to sign on the Military
+The name and rank reflected on the DS 2003 and on all of the accreditation paperwork must be the same.
+Additionally, the title for the attaché must be accurate. - The Military Attaché Biographical Information Form.
+(Annex A-2) NOTE: The name and rank of the Military Attaché, as printed on the State Department DS 2003 and the Military Attaché Biographic Form, will be recognized as the official version for all U.S. Army correspondence and records.
+The attaché's title must match that which is on the DS 2003. - A letter, on official embassy stationary, with the Military Attaché's specimen signature and signature block and the specimen signature and specimen signature blocks of embassy personnel, if any, authorized to sign on the Military Attaché's behalf.

-- Attaché's behalf.
 (The Military Attaché may designate up to two people to officially sign on his behalf.)
 Assistant Military Attachés must also provide a specimen of their personal signature and signature block.
 (Examples: Annexes A-3 and A-4) - Two passport size photographs of the Military Attaché and two of his/her spouse.
 These will be used in the Military Attaché Guide. - b.
 Accreditation Ceremony.
 On completion of all administrative requirements, the Army will recognize the individual's diplomatic status and extend the privileges for which the Attaché is eligible.
 Following recognition, the Attaché will be invited to the next scheduled Accreditation Briefing and Ceremony.
 These events are conducted periodically.
 Army Foreign Liaison will notify eligible Military Attachés of the date, time and location of the formal Accreditation Ceremony when a date has been established for the event.
-Listed below are additional important points concerning the accreditation ceremony: - The Military Attaché accreditation briefing and ceremony will be in English. - The event is for the Military Attaché only.
-Family members or other office personnel are not invited to these official business sessions. - The dress for the occasion is the military uniform equivalent to the U.S. Army Service Uniform. - A Foreign Liaison representative will meet Military Attachés at the designated Pentagon entrance and escort them to the ceremony.
+Listed below are additional important points concerning the accreditation ceremony: - The Military Attaché accreditation briefing and ceremony will be in English.